-Anyway, in honor of another successful year of marriage, I thought I would once again regale you with the heartwarming tale about the night after the night I met my wife.
+In honor of another successful year of marriage (and another successful summer road trip), I thought I would once again regale you with the heartwarming tale about the night after the night I met my wife.

 Unfortunately, the night I met my wife was fairly uneventful.
 (Besides the fact that I met the love of my life, of course.)

-So instead, I will regale you with the shocking, explosive, frightening, and downright weird tale about the following night.
+So instead, I will tell you the shocking, explosive, frightening, and downright weird tale about the following night.
 It’s a tale of a dive bar, a truck, a barefoot man, a policeman, a bathrobe, and a shotgun.

 A guy walks into a bar.
 It was me.
 I met my wife in a bar.

 That’s not the whole story.
 It gets better.

 It was only my first or second time at this particular bar, but she had been there for thirty-two nights in a row.
 She and her best friend were going for a combined personal record.
 It was her initiative and dedication to the endeavor that drew me to her.
 We were both college students in San Luis Obispo, CA, and she was working at a pizza place that summer.
 She would get off work at midnight and meet her friend at Bull’s Tavern to shut the place down.
 We met one evening, talked until closing, and said goodnight.